Atrophic vaginitis: Treatment

 Some treatments have been developed more recently.
 These include selective estrogen receptor modulators, vaginal dehydroepiandrosterone, and laser therapy.
 Other treatments are available without a prescription such as vaginal lubricants and moisturizers.
 Vaginal dilators may be helpful.
-Since GSM may also cause urinary problems related to pelvic floor dysfunction, a woman may benefit from pelvic floor strengthening exercises.
-Women and their partners have reported that estrogen therapy resulted in less painful sex, more satisfaction with sex, and an improvement in their sex life.
+Since GSM may also cause urinary problems related to pelvic floor dysfunction, the person may benefit from pelvic floor strengthening exercises.
+The individual and their partners have reported that estrogen therapy resulted in less painful sex, more satisfaction with sex, and an improvement in their sex life.
+If a person cannot tolerate or use estrogen therapy, topical hyaluronic acid can be used as another option which has been shown to be safe and effective.
+For mild atrophic vaginitis, hyaluronic acid can be used as a treatment first.
+However, if it is moderate to severe atrophic vaginitis, estrogen therapy is recommended to be used first.
+Vitamin E vaginal suppositories were also found to be helpful in relieving symptoms of GSM, but further studies need to be done to evaluate how safe and effective this treatment is for this condition.
+Other studies have discussed using vaginal oxytocin as a treatment, but there has been no significant effect on GSM in either helping alleviate signs and symptoms or improving the condition.

 Epidemiology

-Up to 50% of postmenopausal women have at least some degree of vaginal atrophy.
-It is likely to be underdiagnosed and undertreated.
+Atrophic vaginitis develops in 10-50% of postmenopausal women.
+Of those who are postmenopausal and have developed atrophic vaginitis, 50-70% develop symptoms.
+Around 30% of women with atrophic vaginitis discuss their symptoms with their primary healthcare provider.
+It is likely to be under diagnosed and under treated due to lack of awareness of those who are affected by atrophic vaginitis and of healthcare providers.
+Symptoms of genitourinary syndrome of menopause (GSM) are seen in 65% women one year post-menopause versus 87% six years post-menopause.

 Terminology

-Vulvovaginal atrophy, and atrophic vaginitis have been the preferred terms for this condition and cluster of symptoms until recently.
+Vulvovaginal atrophy and atrophic vaginitis have been the preferred terms for this condition and cluster of symptoms until recently.
 These terms are now regarded as inaccurate in describing changes to the entire genitourinary system occurring after menopause.
 The term atrophic vaginitis suggests that the vagina is inflamed or infected.
 Though this may be true, inflammation and infection are not the major components of postmenopausal changes to the vagina.
 The former terms do not describe the negative effects on the lower urinary tract which can be the most troubling symptoms of menopause for women.
 Genitourinary syndrome of menopause (GSM) was determined to be more accurate than vulvovaginal atrophy by two professional societies.
 The term atrophic vaginitis does not reflect the related changes of the labia, clitoris, vestibule, urethra and bladder.
+Overall, the current preferred term is Genitourinary syndrome of Menopause (GSM).
+It is an umbrella term for vulvovaginal atrophy, atrophic vaginitis, urogenital atrophy and vaginal atrophy.